Recreational Therapy (RCTH)

 RCTH 2103.
 Foundations of Recreational Therapy Practice.
 3 Credit Hours.

-An introduction to the historical and conceptual roots of recreational therapy and its contemporary status as a profession is gained in this course.
-Content includes social-psychological aspects of recreation and leisure, recreational therapy service delivery models, legislation, professional organizations, and credentialing procedures.
+This course is an introduction to the historical and conceptual roots of recreational therapy (RT) and its contemporary status as a profession.
+Content includes the understanding and application of recreation and leisure to improve health and well-being, introduction to recreational therapy service delivery models and theories, knowledge of where recreational therapy is practiced, RT standards of practice, ethics and professional organizations, fieldwork requirements, and credentialing procedures.

 Repeatability: This course may not be repeated for additional credits.